beneath-hq/beneath/docs/quick-starts/read-data-into-Jupyter-notebook.md

 Time required: 5 minutes.

-In this quick-start, we read an event stream from Beneath into a Jupyter notebook.
-You can read any public data stream or any of the private data streams that you have access to.
+In this quick-start, we read a data stream from Beneath into a [Jupyter notebook](https://jupyter.org/).
+Jupyter notebooks provide an interactive environment in Python (as well as many other languages) that many data analysts like to use to work with data.

 ## Install the Beneath Python SDK
 Install the Python SDK from your command line: